 As is stated in SMARA, the extraction of sand and gravel is essential to the continued economic well-being of the state and to the needs of society.
 However, mining must also be balanced against other valuable considerations, including water resources, agriculture, wildlife, aesthetics, and recreation.
-Due to concerns about the impacts of in-stream mining to structures, property, and riparian habitat, commercial in-stream mining will be prohibited under the CCRMP.
-The OCMP and CCRMP together provide for a redirection of the focus of the gravel industry from in-channel to off-channel operations.
-Mining facilities and operations within Cache Creek currently may be considered "vested."
-This means that the County can not adversely affect those rights without compensation.
-By providing what is, in effect, a sort of transfer of property rights, the gravel mining in the creek channel would be discontinued, and exchanged for rights to mine in the off-channel areas.
+Due to concerns about the impacts of in-stream mining to structures, property, and riparian habitat, commercial in-stream mining waswill be prohibited under the CCRMP in 1996.
+The OCMP and CCRMP together provided the policy and regulatory framework for a redirection of the focus of the gravel industry from in-channel to off-channel operations.
+Mining facilities and operations within Cache Creek currently were may be considered "vested."
+This meants that the County couldcan not adversely affect those rights without compensation.
+By providing what iwas, in effect, a sort of transfer of property rights, the gravel mining in the creek channel waswould be discontinued, and exchanged for rights to mine in the off-channel areas.

-The Off-Channel Mining Plan seeks to allow for the development of a sufficient supply of aggregate to meet the future needs of society, while increasing the level of environmental protection and monitoring.
-In order to provide a sufficient source of sand and gravel over the next thirty years, approximately 2,211 acres will be designated for off-channel surface mining.
-An additional 676 acres will have an SGR (Sand and Gravel Reserve) Zone overlay applied.
-This overlay will clearly delineate where the County will encourage future mining over the next 30 to 50 years, so that land use decisions can be planned accordingly.
-It also ensures that additional reserves will be available for development once the mining applications processed under the OCMP are completed.
-Those areas within the MRZ areas that do not have the SGR overlay will be conserved for mining beyond the year 2047 or into perpetuity.
+The OCMPOff-Channel Mining Plan seeks to-allows for the development of a sufficient supply of aggregate to meet the-future needs of society, while increasing the level of environmental protection and monitoring.
+In order to provide a sufficient source of sand and gravel over the next thirty years, approximately 2,2112,464 acres are will be designated for off-channel surface mining.
+An additional 1,001676 acres will have an have been designated SGR-O (Sand and Gravel Reserve) Zone overlay applied.
+This overlay will clearly delineates where the County will encourage future mining over the next 30 to 50 years, so that land use decisions can be planned accordingly.
+It also ensures that additional reserves will be available for development once the current mining applications processed under the OCMP operations are completed.
+In addition to the SGR-O designated lands, another 1,188 acres have been identified as likely sites for future mining.
+Remaining Those areas within the MRZ areas that are feasible for mining may be considered in the future.do not have the SGR overlay will be conserved for mining beyond the year 2047 or conserved into perpetuity.
 In addition to the use of overlay zones, the OCMP contains a commitment to maintain the existing agricultural zoning within the planning area.
 This not only reinforces the County's general policy of encouraging the agricultural industry, but will ensure that mining is buffered from residential and other sensitive land uses.